-- The process is confidential and without prejudice. - It is a flexible process that can be adapted to suit the needs of the parties in dispute. - The parties are in control of the outcome with flexible resolutions.
+- o The process is confidential and without prejudice (see paragraph 3). - o It is a flexible process that can be adapted to suit the parties' needs. - o The parties are in control of the outcome. - o Flexible resolutions that are not possible in court cases are available.